LINE's new skis, "BLADE," make turns more fun | Cut, cut, cut

 The Blade's shape is quite tapered, measuring 154-95-124 from the top.
 Although the waist width is 10mm narrower than the Sakana, the top is 4mm wider.
 The tail is 14mm narrower to allow for smooth turns.
 The rocker at the top is low and the effective edge is long, providing grip and stability

-The core material is made of 100% aspen (❷), which provides a light and stable ski.
+The core material is made of 100% aspen (❷), providing lightness and stable gliding.

-Two independent titanium metals (❸) are incorporated into the tips of the nose and tail, which transfer power to the ski without loss when entering and exiting turns.
+Two independent titanium metals (❸) are incorporated at the nose and tail tips, transferring power to the ski without loss during turn entry and exit.

-A distinctive feature is the hollow titanium metal "GAS PEDAL METAL" (❶), which is shaped like a fishbone and covers the entire ski.
-This enhances edge grip and torsional stability while taking advantage of the properties of the core material.
+A distinctive feature is the hollow, fishbone-shaped titanium metal "GAS PEDAL METAL" (❶) that covers the entire ski.
+This enhances edge grip and torsional stability while utilizing the properties of the core material.

 Click here for the latest review article of the 21-22 season